Ragazoor/typed-future/README.md

 # An error typed Future

-A Future based monad with typed errors.
+A thin wrapper on the Future monad for the purpose of giving it an error type.
-Designed to be a replacement for the `scala.concurrent.Future` (I'll call it StdFuture here) with minimal migration needed.
+Designed to be an alternative for the `scala.concurrent.Future` (I'll call it StdFuture here) with minimal migration needed.
 Entirely built on top of the StdFuture, it has the same performance and easily integrates into existing StdFuture